Skip to content

 Using external identity providers with Nylas Connect

 You can integrate external identity providers (IDPs) with Nylas Connect to authenticate users through your existing identity system.
-This allows you to link your users’ IDP identities with their Nylas grants, enabling seamless API calls without managing separate authentication flows.
+This links your users’ IDP identities with their Nylas grants, so you can make Nylas API calls using your IDP tokens without managing separate authentication flows.

-When using an external IDP with Nylas Connect:
+When you use an external IDP with Nylas Connect, the authentication flow has five steps:

 1. User authenticates with your IDP: The user signs in through your identity provider (Auth0, Clerk, Google, WorkOS, etc.).

-2. IDP provides an access token: Your IDP returns an access token representing the authenticated user.
+2. IDP provides an access token: Your IDP returns a JWT access token representing the authenticated user.

-3. Configure Nylas Connect: Pass the IDP token to Nylas Connect using the identityProviderToken option.
+3. Configure Nylas Connect: You pass the IDP token to Nylas Connect using the identityProviderToken callback.

-5. Make API calls: Use the IDP token to make authenticated Nylas API requests.
+5. Make API calls: You use the IDP token as a Bearer token in Nylas API requests, along with the X-Nylas-External-User-Id header.

-Before you can integrate an external identity provider with Nylas Connect, you need to configure the IDP settings in the Nylas Dashboard.
+Before connecting your identity provider, configure the IDP settings in the Nylas Dashboard:

 1. Navigate to your application in the Nylas Dashboard.